VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_7_classes/notes.md

 # CLASSES
 ## Abstraction and Encapsulation
 **Abstraction** is the process of defining the **interface** and **implementation** seperately
-*interface* of the class consists of the operations that users of that class can execute
+*interface* of the class consists of the operations that users of that class can use to interact with the object
-*implementation* consists of data members, definitions of member functions and any functions needed to define the class that are not general use
+*implementation* consists of data members, definitions of member functions and any functions needed to define the class that are not for general use
 **Encapsulation** enforses the *seperation* of interface and implementation.
 A class that is encapsulated *hides* its implementation, users of that class has no access to the implementation, only have access to interface

 A class that uses data abstraction and encapsulation defines an abstract class.
-In an abstract class, class designers worries abt the implementation
+In an abstract class, class designers worries about the implementation
 and the progammers who use the class does not need to know how the type works, instead they can think ***abstractly*** about how to use the class